-Push-pull cables are used to connect the shift/throttle levers to the engines.
+For the standard mechanical controls, push-pull cables are used to connect the shift/throttle levers to the engines.
 Refer to the OEM information for details on adjusting and maintaining the shift and throttle control systems.

+For the optional electronic controls, the shift/throttle levers from the helm are connected to the engines by an electronic control system.
+Refer to the OEM information for details on adjusting and maintaining the shift/throttle control systems.

+Steering

-Steering Your boat uses a hydraulic steering system.
+Your boat uses a hydraulic steering system.
 This system is preferable over a mechanical steering system because it provides better response for large boats.

 The boat's helm is connected to the rudders through a hydraulic pump, a network of hydraulic lines, an oil reservoir, a hydraulic cylinder, and a tiller tie rod.
 When the helm is turned, oil pumps through the hydraulic line, which activates the hydraulic cylinder.
 The cylinder is connected to the tiller tie rod.
 Extending and retracting the cylinder moves the rudders, enabling you to steer the boat.
 With hydraulic steering, the effort needed to turn the helm remains the same regardless of the boat's speed.

 For the hydraulic steering system to operate properly, it must have an adequate supply of hydraulic fluid and sufficient pressure within the hydraulic pump and lines.
 Refer to the OEM information for details on operating and maintaining the steering system.

+Preparing for Cruising

+Follow the steps below to safely fuel your boat and operate its engines.

+Fueling

-Preparing for Cruising g Follow the steps below to safely fuel your boat and operate its engines.
-Fueling Make sure that your boat is securely moored.
-Close all portlights, windows, hatches, and doors.
-Turn "OFF" all devices that could create a spark, including fans, motors, the galley range, and the generator.
-Extinguish all open flames and smoking material, such as cigarettes, on the boat and in the area around the fuel dock.
-5. Turn all battery master disconnect switches to the "OFF" position.6.
+- 1. Make sure that your boat is securely moored. - 2.
+Close all portlights, windows, hatches and doors. - 3.
+Turn OFF all devices that use electricity to operate or create electricity. - 4.
+Extinguish all open flames and smoking material on the boat and in the area around the fuel dock. - 5.
+Turn all battery master disconnect switches to the OFF position. - 6.
 Have all guests and passengers leave the boat.
-Only the fuel handlers should be in the area.
-7. Estimate the amount of fuel you wish to take on.
-8. Select the fuel tank you wish to fuel first.
-Remove the appropriate fuel fill deck plate (GAS or DIESEL) using the cap removal tool supplied with your boat.
-The deck plates are located on top of the weatherboards on either side of the cockpit.
-Refer to Section 9 - Deck Plates for the exact locations of these plates.
+Only the fuel handlers should be in the area. - 7.
+Estimate the amount of fuel you wish to take on. - 8.
+Select the fuel tank you wish to fuel first. - Remove the appropriate FUEL fill deck plate using the cap removal tool supplied with your boat.

 While fueling, keep the fuel hose nozzle in constant contact with the metal fuel fill fitting.
 This is a safeguard against static electricity that could ignite any fuel vapor and cause an explosion.